ChawinTan/Notes/React/README.md

 Updates to the read dom are also sent in batches.

+## State vs Props

+State is mutable while props are not.

+State is internal and controlled by the component while props are external and controlled by whatever renders the component.

 ## Webpack

 Webpack creates a bundle, which is a new package that consist of the bare minimum files that can be plugged in to the html file easily.
 This bundle is build using a dependency graph.